Sn1ff3hr/end-consumer-marxia/README.md

 - Review `manifest.json` to customise icons, name and theme colours for your brand.
 - Modify the list in `sw.js` if you add new files that should be cached for offline use.

+## Managing large files

+If you plan to store large assets such as images or videos in this repository, install [Git LFS](https://git-lfs.github.com/) before cloning or pushing.
+Git LFS stores binary data efficiently and prevents large files from bloating the repository.
+After installing, run `git lfs install` once, then commit files matching the patterns defined in `.gitattributes`.